yfii/docs/vault.md

 ### Old version

+> ?> :bulb:**NB:** The old vaults are not generating enough yields.
+Please consider transferring your funds into the new vaults.

 #### YAM strategy

 The first strategy online is the one that farms YAM pools.
 Users deposit any one of SNX/LEND/MKR/AMPL/YFI/COMP/LINK/WETH tokens into the YFII vault and enjoy yileds of YFII tokens.